Available 24/7/365 Columbus

 Does Sex in a Car Qualify as Indecent Exposure?

-Ambiguity in a criminal statute is never a good thing.
-If you have been charged with indecent exposure, an attorney might be able to show the prosecutor that the charges are based on an improper or illogical reading of the law.
-Let the attorneys of Gerald Miller help you resolve your case early in the process.
+If you were arrested for indecent exposure, a possible strategy is showing that the charges are based on an improper or illogical reading of the law.
+Our criminal defense ttorneys at Gerald Miller can help you resolve your case early in the process in some situations.

 Penalties for Indecent Exposure